 Rok Uršič founded Instrumentation Technologies d.o.o. in a small room at Srebrničev trg in Solkan, Slovenia.

 Instrumentation Technologies hired its tenth employee.

 With the signing of contracts with two launch customers, Soleil of France and Diamond of the United Kingdom, Libera began its "winning march" and essentially established a completely new product category and way of thinking and working.

 The Libera family expanded to three products, each responding to the various challenges of beam stabilisation.
 Three elite accelerator systems laboratories (ESRF of France, CERN of Switzerland and GSI of Germany) participated in the development.
 The number of employees doubled to 12, while our educational structure remained at an enviable level.

 Australians joined the elite company of users by equipping the Australian Light Source with Libera.
+First batch of instruments was delived to the USA.
 The first international Libera workshop was organised.

 The year of victory

 In March, the company relocated to new business premises; the building, spacious and adapted to our work methods, now provides us with excellent working conditions and adds to our ethos.
 The spacious hall is particularly well suited to daily meetings and occasional celebrations.
 Elettra of Trieste opted to change system and became the first existing accelerator to employ Libera.
 Our exceptional pride regarding the growth of the Libera community was expressed in autumn with the organisation of a second international Libera workshop, attended by 27 experts from around the globe.
 The year ended with the signing of contracts with SSRF of China and ALBA of Spain, to whom the one-thousandth Libera was sold.
 By the end of the year there were 20 employees engaged in the challenges of breakthrough technology, the high-technology market and international operations.